hainguyenhuy2002/SQLhomework/README.md

 tblCustomer.CustomerID = tblOrders.CustomerID
 tblProduct.ProductID = tblOrders.ProductID
 ```
+## Question 0 - 4 marks
+Create the Table and insert the data from the above table into your own SQL database.

 ## Question 1 — 4 marks

-A sales manager requires the customer name, order ID and total price for completed orders priced at least $250.
+A sales manager requires the customer name, order ID, and total price for completed orders priced at least $250.

 Arrange the result from highest total price to lowest total price.
 When two orders have the same price, arrange them by customer name in ascending order.